 Story: Sheep farming

-New Zealand has almost 40 million sheep – 10 for each person.
-Sheep farming has been crucial in the development of the economy, and for 130 years was the most important agricultural industry.
+Sheep farming has been crucial in the development of New Zealand's economy, and for 130 years was the most important agricultural industry.

 Full story by Hugh Stringleman and Robert Peden

 Main image: Romney sheep being mustered on hill country